-The SMSC programme at Mount House actively promotes Fundamental British Values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
-Principles are actively promoted to develop students' self-knowledge, self- esteem, self-confidence.
-Full details of the SMSC curriculum is available in the SMSC policy.
+The SMSC programme at Mount House actively promotes fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
+Principles are actively promoted to develop students' self-knowledge, self-esteem and self-confidence.
+The concepts and principles of Religious Education are taught through English and History curriculum in KS3.